How to Build Indoor Forts – Ideas with Blankets, Cardboard & More for Kids

 • Now is when you get really creative!
 Secure each of the triangles together, coming up with your own unique structure.

-• Make sure that you have secured the joints really well using extra tape.
+• Ensure that you have secured the joints securely using extra tape.
 This way, things won’t shift around.

-• Lastly, throw a sheet over the structure and fill the inside with cosy blankets and pillows.
+• Lastly, cover the structure with a sheet and fill the inside with cosy blankets and pillows.

 7. Simple Fort With Lights